 Creditnet Security Policies

 Creditnet provides hyperlinks to applications and third-party web sites which are not physically located on our servers.
-When you click on a credit card directive, you are automatically transferred to the issuer's web site.
-The information you subsequently transmit and the security employed during that transmission are the sole responsibility of the issuer.
+When you click on a credit card directive, you are automatically transferred to the credit card issuer's web site.
+The information you subsequently transmit and the security employed during that transmission are the sole responsibility of the card issuer.
 Creditnet can only secure transmissions between your browser and Creditnet servers.
 Creditnet cannot secure data transmissions between your browser and third-party servers.

 All credit card issuers marketed on Creditnet use advanced security technology to ensure the security and integrity of data transmitted between your browser and their application forms.
 Industry standard Secure Sockets Layer (SSL) encryption technology is employed where appropriate.